prakharmrsl/easypcceo.github.io/pages/crypto-mining/zcash-hardware.md

 Many may assume that AMD cards are the only option for miners.
 This is simply not true.

 [Buy GTX 1070 FE Graphics Card](https://www.amazon.com/gp/product/B01GLRX81I/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B01GLRX81I&linkCode=as2&tag=cryptocurrency06-20&linkId=d10aa5bb4f5fef3b27134a488387dd4b){: .big-button}

-## Why Mine Zcash?

-Zcash is a decentralized, open source digital currency.
-It was developed between 2013-2014, and offers transparency and confidentiality to users.
-It is an encrypted cryptocurrency, concealing the identity of the user.

-Payments are published on a public blockchain, but users can hide the buyer and sender from public view.

-In today's economy, all transactions have to go through a bank or credit card company.
-Furthermore, money can be printed off at will by the government.
-Zcash is different.

-Zcash can't be printed by anyone.
-Instead, mining computers must solve complicated mathematical algorithms with special computer software.
-When a problem is solved, the miner is rewarded with a coin.

-Since miners are required to approve Zcash transactions, more miners means a more secure mining network.

-Zcash is a popular currency, especially among those making transactions on the [Dark Web](https://en.wikipedia.org/wiki/Dark_web).
-For obvious reasons, using an untraceable currency is advantagous when anonymity is a priority.

-The value of Zcash is increasing.
-We predict the value of Zcash to only increase further, as it is becoming a valuable commonity.

-There are only 21 million in the world that can ever be mined.
-The longer you wait, the harder it will be to successfully mine Zcash.
-The time to start is now.

-## Zcash Mining Pools

-Like other cryptocurrencies, as more and more people begin to mine for Zcash, the harder it becomes to successfully mine.

-In order to combat this, [mining pools](https://en.wikipedia.org/wiki/Mining_pool) were created.
-The idea behind them is quite simple.

-Instead of one person spending lots of time trying to mine on their own, a group of miners form a mining pool.
-They all contribute to solving the algorithm, and once it is solved, each miner receives a share of the profits, which is proportional to their contribution.

-Zcash mining pools can be found all over the internet with a simple google search.
-Among these, [Flypool](https://zcash.flypool.org/) is one to consider.

-If you are looking to mine Zcash, it would be a wise choice to join a mining pool, as most people don't have a warehouse full of mining super computers in their backyard.